 Be sure to squash your weft upwards towards the top of your loom before starting a new color strip.

-Older children might want to make a more grown-up version of weaving–using yarn, a proper loom and a weaving tool called a “shuttle “.
-Be warned – this more traditional weaving takes MUCH longer.
+Older children might want to make a more grown-up version of weaving using yarn, a proper loom and a weaving tool called a shuttle.
+This more traditional weaving takes MUCH longer but is a great supplement for kids who enjoy weaving.

 Very carefully slide the string loops off the teeth at the top of your loom one at a time directly onto a stick or dowel.